-Last Saturday's radio show reviewed a history of tariffs in the U.S., in conjunction with stock market responses.
-Tariffs may not cause recessions and bear markets, but they certainly expose underlying issues in the economy.
-We also reviewed inflation.
+Last Saturday's radio show discussed bond vigilantes, along with the most current economic news.
 You can listen to past radio shows here: Radio Show - Moulton Wealth.

 Please see our website www.MoultonWealth.com.
 Of the many improvements, the most important is we now host podcasts of past radio shows, allowing you to listen at your convenience.
 You can also read all the past newsletters and take the test to find your Risk Number.